 As at the balance sheet date, biological assets are measured at fair value less estimated costs to sell, which is the value a biological asset would have if sold or transferred to agricultural produce, assuming its best use.
-Remeasured biological assets as at the balance sheet date include the following: a) plant commodities, in particular oilseed rape and wheat, which represent the Group's primary plant produce, most exposed to price fluctuations; and b) animal assets for meat production (cattle, pig meat and poultry) and dairy cattle.
-Fair values are based on market prices of plant commodities (Euronext), meat and milk, as applicable for the European region, and take into account expected costs of asset transformation.
+Remeasured biological assets as at the balance sheet date include the following: a) plant commodities, in particular oilseed rape, wheat and hop, which represent the Group's primary plant produce, most exposed to price fluctuations; and b) animal assets for meat production (cattle, pig meat and poultry) and dairy cattle.
+Fair values are based on market prices (Euronext) or from concluded sales contracts for the future period (used for hop) of plant commodities, meat and milk, as applicable for the European region, and take into account expected costs of asset transformation.
 The costs of asset transformation include, in particular, feed costs calculated per day for animal assets multiplied by the number of days animals are expected to be fed, and costs calculated per a ton of plant production to be incurred until the point of harvest.
 The fair valuation model for plant commodities also includes estimated crop per 1 ha of sawn area, which is based on historical data.
 Accordingly, the calculation of fair value less estimated costs to sell is based either on i) current market prices if available, or ii) the sum of current warehouse prices and estimated total margin to be generated on sale or transfer to agricultural produce, or iii) revenue from asset produce (assuming revenue is generated at market prices used for fair value calculations) less total asset costs over the transformation.